Evothesis/server-infrastructure/README.md

 ---

-**Built with ❤️ for complete data ownership and privacy-first analytics**
+**Built with ❤️ for complete data ownership, enterprise performance, and privacy-first analytics**